SAN - DTW

 The average price of all round-trip flights from San Diego to Detroit Metropolitan Wayne County Airport clicked on KAYAK for each day over the last 12 months.

-When flying from San Diego to Detroit, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
+When flying from San Diego to Detroit, you should consider leaving on a Monday and avoid Wednesdays if you are looking for the best rates.
 For your return to San Diego, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 What is the cheapest month to fly from San Diego to Detroit Metropolitan Wayne County Airport?